ibrahimilhan35/sasap-test/README.md

 Test Github training at SASAP

 ## Heading 2
+These changes are made on Github.

+## Heading 3
-These changes are made of Github as part of practice
+These changes are made in RStudio.